 We have adopted a fully substantive approach, and so have not tested the operation of controls.
 We have, however, updated our understanding of the key processes and the controls which are in place to detect or prevent error.
-Through this work, we have not identified any significant deficiencies in the design or operation of an internal control that might result in a material misstatement in your financial statements and which is unknown to you.
+Through this work, we have not identified any significant deficiencies in the design or operation of an internal control that might result in a material misstatement in your financial statements apart from the following controls: